mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-9-game-1.html.markdown

 Germans are staying put this turn to force the Russians to to chase.

+Score: Germans 13, Russians 13; 14 units off board.

 ## Turn 9

+Russians attempt a 1:2 direct fire on stack of German infantry, roll 6, whiff.
+That stings, but probably making up for really good rolls earlier.
+Really sucks because the follow up CAT was a DD.
+Bummer.
+The Russians are going to lose this.

+Germans sitting tight.

+Score: Germans 13, Russians 15; 25 units off board.

 ## Turn 10

+Another Russian direct attempt at 1:2, got the dispersal!

+Germans can't make any kills, game over.

+Score: Germans 13, Russians 18; 32 units off board, 13 units left
+on the board.

+Final score: Germans 26, Russians 18, marginal German victory.

 ## AAR

 This scenario sat on the table three full days before I was able to get the energy to work through it.
 It just seemed way too imbalanced.

+But it turns to be *really* hard to dislodge all the Germans, and really hard to hide all those trucks, which have to get across the map as fast as possible.

 ### Balance

+This scenario seems fairly well-balanced to me.

+Here are a couple of suggestions for handicapping:

 * Allow experimental rules for all German units able to call for indirect fire.

+* Increase the number of turns to 12.
+This would likely have resulted in a draw, as the Russians would have been able to mount up a few more units and get them off the map.

 ### Blunders